 Country & program information

 - Read program student guides (UCEAP guides) through the UCEAP website.

 - Be informed and read up on your host country.

-- File your FAFSA if you have not done so already.
+- File your FAFSA (or CA Dream Act Application) if you have not done so already.

 - Summer students: apply for summer aid online (usually on March 1).
 Aid is available on a first-come-first-served basis; apply as soon as the application goes live!